 During my visit to the Memphis restaurant, I decided to get a "little" bacon cheeseburger and, to satisfy my curiosity, another "regular" order of fries.
 When I got this order, I might have gotten more fries than my Nashville visit, for I clearly had enough for three people.
 However, I only needed to skim the top of my cup to get the amount of fries that I needed to go with my bacon cheeseburger.
 Speaking of my "little" bacon cheeseburger, which actually is the size of a normal burger with one 1/4 lb. beef patty, was pretty good.
 In order to enhance my eating pleasure, I made sure to include mayo, grilled mushrooms and grilled onions to my burger, something that I didn't do on my Nashville visit.
 Those additions made a big difference, for it really enhanced the burger's taste, especially the sautéed onions (I'm kind of curious if Five Guys uses peanut oil to sauté their veggies, for the onions seemed like it was cooked in another kind of oil, given how sweet they were).
 Overall, this meal made a better impression on me, although at $8.50 (without a soda), it was still pricey.

-Labels: Burgers, Chain Restaurants, East Memphis, Multiple Locations, Nashville
+Labels: Burgers, Chain Restaurants, East Memphis, Family Friendly, Multiple Locations, Nashville